- History and Traditions

 - Field Education

-Professor, Interim Provost at UW-Extension and Special Assistant to the UW-System President
+Professor, Interim Provost and Vice Chancellor of UW Extension, and Special Assistant to the President for Educational Strategies of the UW System

 Ph.D., Social Work & Psychology, University of Michigan,1985